jpmckeown/pitch-sorted/diary-notes.md

 21 July
 + angle of graphic separate from facing
 + face should mostly stay upright unaffected by movement
-+ spin face, also wobble oscillate
++ spin face, also wobble oscillate, to show confusion
 + sleeping sheep lies on it side, eyes closed
-+ put ID label inside circle/sheep
+X+ put ID label inside circle/sheep
 + fence around a protected tree (made png)
-+ happy music until first sort, then ominous
+X+ happy music until first sort, then ominous
 + at end of game (Quit cutscene) all sheep escape from pens, turn white, and happy music plays
 + "sorting hat is a purple herring"
 + ?adapt WindyBalloons, drop things on tres?

 22 July
-+ "
 + If sheep reach middle bottom (or sides?) they leave map (then stop & delete?) not available for Beckon.
 + beckon soundfx is piping
 + while beckon some wandering random % influence
 + long range beckon takes longer to work, soundfx queiter?

 23 July
-+ one lot for lamb chops, other for petfood, or 2 contracctsgoing in diferent lorry
++ one lot for lamb chops, other for petfood, or 2 contracctsgoing in diferent lorry X+ one lot for lamb chops; other lot for mutton
 + alert error when image name wrong

 26 July
-+ Shaun slapstick, wild movement, spinning, visual comedy
+X+ Shaun slapstick, wild movement, spinning, visual comedy
 + Top row horizontal railway tracks emphasises hat cannot move down, 27th initially only 2 tiles each side, when hat moves more track laid ahead of it: homage to W&G Wrong Trousers;
-+ early levels most errors miss both, because pens get bigger in later levels more arrivals in "The Wrong Lorry" (W&G)
++ early levels most errors miss both, because pens get bigger in later levels more arrivals in "The Wrong Lorry" (W&G) X+ level-state Save needed
-+ one lot for lamb chops; other lot for mutton
-+ level-state Save needed
-+ avoided 2-player version (pied pipers) because dont want to encourage player to support either team.
+X+ avoided 2-player version (pied pipers) because dont want to encourage player to support either team.
 + Shaun dog wears a het, but no, dog is against sort

 27 July